 (b) The commissioner of human services shall coordinate the commissioner's appointments to provide geographic, racial, and gender diversity, and shall ensure that at least one-half of council members appointed by the commissioner reside outside of the seven-county metropolitan area.
 Of the members appointed by the commissioner, to the extent practicable, at least one member must represent a community of color disproportionately affected by the opioid epidemic.

-(c) The council is governed by section 15.059, except that members of the council shall receive no compensation other than reimbursement for expenses.
+(c) The council is governed by section 15.059, except that members of the council shall serve three-year terms and shall receive no compensation other than reimbursement for expenses.
 Notwithstanding section 15.059, subdivision 6, the council shall not expire.

 (d) The chair shall convene the council at least quarterly, and may convene other meetings as necessary.
 The chair shall convene meetings at different locations in the state to provide geographic access, and shall ensure that at least one-half of the meetings are held at locations outside of the seven-county metropolitan area.